Alcoholic Ketoacidosis

 Prognostic Factors

-The mortality rate associated with alcoholic ketoacidosis has been reported to range from 2% to 10%.
-Factors that may increase the risk of a poorer prognosis include advanced age, severe acidosis, coexisting medical conditions (such as liver disease or pancreatitis), and delayed initiation of appropriate treatment.
+The overall mortality rate of alcoholic ketoacidosis has been estimated to arrive at between 2% and as low as 10%.
+Some of the factors that may predispose the patient to a poor outcome include older age, severe acidosis, other medical conditions, including liver disease or pancreatitis, and a later initiation of proper treatment measures.

 Clinical History